 It’s important to use NSAIDs carefully, because like any medication, they have the potential to cause side effects (such as gut irritation and kidney problems).
 Fortunately, NSAID side effects are uncommon, usually mild, and resolve once the medication is stopped.
-Serious side effects due to an NSAID are rare but can be dangerous for your dog.
+Serious side effects due to an NSAID are rare.
 If your pet experiences any of the symptoms below while taking NSAIDs, stop their medication and contact your vet for advice:

 - Blood in poo (bright red or very dark/black)

 - Drinking or weeing more than usual

 - A reduced appetite